MAKE CHAPTER 288 YOUR AVIATION HOME! E-AB, TYPE CERTIFIED, VINTAGE, WARBIRD, ETC.

 To further ensure Young Eagles volunteers are educated on current program guidelines and requirements, EAA will initiate Young Eagles risk management training that started in December 2022.
 Training will include a 30-minute prerecorded webinar followed with a short quiz.
 “Similar to youth protection training, this course will need to be completed every three years for renewal,” said the association.

-EAA further advised, “Young Eagles coordinators will be required to complete this training before your chapter’s first rally of 2023, or by April 30, 2023, whichever occurs first.
+EAA further advised, “Young Eagles coordinators will be required to complete this training.
 Other Young Eagles volunteers and chapter officers will be encouraged to take this training.”

 EAA wrote, “EAA Young Eagles has earned an outstanding reputation because of your dedication, passion, and attention to detail that you pour into the program.
 With your help, we can maintain our well-earned reputation and keep the Young Eagles program thriving for generations to come.
 If you have any questions, please do not hesitate to contact us at yeagles@eaa.org.”